lukecav/awesome-wp-speed-up/README.md

 * [Lazy Load for Videos](https://wordpress.org/plugins/lazy-load-for-videos/) - This plugin improves page load times and increases your Google PageSpeed Score.
 It replaces embedded Youtube and Vimeo videos with a clickable preview image.
 * [Disqus Conditional](https://wordpress.org/plugins/disqus-conditional-load/) - DCL is an advanced version of Disqus Commenting System, with which experience the boosted page loading speed difference.
 * [Lazy Facebook Comments](https://wordpress.org/plugins/lazy-facebook-comments/) - Use Facebook comments system in your website without slowing down your website.
 * [Lazy Load for Comments](https://wordpress.org/plugins/lazy-load-for-comments/) - Lazy load WordPress default commenting system without any complex configurations.
+* [Velocity](https://wordpress.org/plugins/velocity/) - Velocity is a WordPress plugin for lazy loading video and audio embedded media – it’s an alternative loading method to the standard YouTube, Vimeo and SoundCloud iframe embeds.

 ## Reduce HTTP Requests on Load Plugins
 * [Heartbeat Control](https://wordpress.org/plugins/heartbeat-control/) - Allows you to easily manage the frequency of the WordPress heartbeat API with just a few dropdowns.